CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 1. In the **Event Log Readers Properties** dialog box, select **OK**.

 ### Task 2: Create a subscription and verify the results

+In this task, you will create an event subscription to collect and forward critical events from SEA-DC1 to SEA-SVR2.
+After setting up the subscription, you will verify that the forwarded events appear in Event Viewer, ensuring centralized logging is working correctl

 1. On **SEA-SVR2**, in the **Type here to search** text box next to the **Start** button, enter **Event**, and then, in the **Best match** list, select **Event Viewer**.